11 Species of Woodpeckers in Indiana

 These woodpeckers in Indiana feed on insects, their larvae, and nuts and seeds.

-They also use their substantial bills to excavate tree bark to look for food sources like ants and other insects.
+They also use their substantial bills to excavate tree bark and look for food sources like ants and insects.

 In addition, red-headed woodpeckers have a long tongue that helps them reach deep into crevices.
 These birds are not migratory but rather stick around all year long.